-I mash up art, science and technology to solve complex problems and make people happy.
+I mash up art, science and technology to solve problems and make people happy.

 Stuff I’ve made

 - DNA Disco is a free app to raise awareness of wildlife conservation by telling you which endangered animal you dance like.
 It converts your dance moves into a DNA sequence, which is then searched against a database of real genes from endangered species to find the best match.
 You’ll see the animal’s conservation status and be able to support organisations such as the World Wildlife Fund (WWF) to protect the animal and its habitat.

 - Food Waste Hero is a project concept for schools to raise awareness of food waste through behavioural economics, storytelling, design and technology.
 It features a Raspberry Pi internet-of-things device to weigh kitchen food waste bins and shows how households are doing compared to the UK average.

 - Applied improvisation training for the Chartered Institute of Public Relations and at The School of Life

 - Difficult conversations role play for Cambridgeshire and Peterborough NHS Foundation Trust, Cambridge Judge Business School and ARM

 - Customer development interview simulations and Open Space facilitation for 50th Generation